MicrosoftDocs/CommunityToolkit/docs/maui/views/RatingView.md

 };
 ```

-## Set item padding
+## Set shape padding
-The `ItemPadding` property is a `Thickness` for the padding between the rating item and its corresponding shape, allowing for finer control over the appearance and layout of the rating items.
+The `ShapePadding` property is a `Thickness` for the padding between the rating control and its corresponding shapes, allowing for finer control over the appearance and layout of the rating shapes.

 The following examples set the item padding property: